 Here are 8 tips for negotiating corporate hotel rates like a champ.

 The first step toward getting a great hotel deal is to know your travel spending trends.
-Evaluate your recent travel data and identify the cities where most of the travel happened.
+Evaluate your recent travel data and identify the cities where most travel happened.
 Project how many room nights you are likely to purchase in the year ahead.

 Once you are ready with your hotel list, it is time to identify alternates to select the right option.
 Most great hotels have a reasonable alternative in the same area.
-Business travellers are often pressed for time and miss out on such alternatives.
+Business travelers are often pressed for time and miss out on such alternatives.

-When you initiate a negotiation, write to your preferred choice and the alternative.
+When you initiate a negotiation, write to your preferred hotel and the alternative.
 This would help you easily benchmark not just rates & discounts but amenities and other inclusions.
 As negotiations progress, the corporate hotel rate information from your alternative is a good bargaining tool to extract the most value.

 However, for companies, many hotels also offer a Company Volume Guaranteed Rate (CVGR) – a rate that is fixed throughout the year.
 Much like the name, companies inevitably give hotels consistent business and hence get rewarded with fixed hotel corporate rates and maximum business hotel discounts.

 Make sure you check with the hotel if they offer a CVGR rate.
 Even if the hotel doesn’t offer this rate plan, don’t forget to check for a discount on the dynamic rate.
 By guaranteeing room nights to a hotel, you can maximize the discount you get.

 Your deal negotiation journey isn’t over yet.
-Business travellers cancel much more frequently than others.
-An important clause to include in the deal is a favourable cancellation window.
+Business travelers cancel much more frequently than others.
+An important clause to include in the deal is a favorable cancellation window.

 The cancellation window is the time limit before check-in time, where you can cancel a booking without being charged for it.
 Ask the hotel about the cancellation window they offer.
 Most hotels are likely to offer a cancellation window of 48 hours.

 However, you can negotiate the cancellation window to a 12-hour window, especially if you are guaranteeing room nights to the hotel.